 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

 Many new parents face the task of giving baby a bath feeling a bit out of their league.
-If you’ve never done it before you may think, what’s the big deal?
-But, ask any first time parent of a newborn … giving this tiny, slippery, squirming little person, (who is often screaming their head off) a bath can feel, at first, like a very big deal.
-My advice … until you get some experience under your belt, this task is best approached as a two-person team event.
-It’s more fun and less stressful that way!
+If you’ve never done it before, you may think, what’s the big deal?
+But, ask any first time parent of a newborn – giving this tiny, slippery, squirming little person (who is often screaming their head off) a bath can seem at first like a very big deal!
+My advice: until you get some experience under your belt, this task is best approached as a two-person team event.
+It’s less stressful and more fun that way.

-The Beth Israel Deaconess NICU Discharge Committee has put forth the following guidelines for giving baby a bath:
+BIDMC’s own NICU Discharge Committee shares the following guidelines for giving baby a bath:

 - Make sure the room is warm and free of drafts.

-- Fill the sink or basin with 2 to 3 inches of warm water.
+- Fill the sink or basin with 2-3 inches of warm water.

 - Check the water temperature with your wrist or elbow.
 It should feel warm but not hot.
-Make sure your hot water heater is set no higher than 120°F.
+Make sure your hot water heater is set no higher than 120 degrees F.

 - Gather all of your supplies before beginning the bath, including tub or basin, several clean towels, wash cloths, soap and shampoo, a clean diaper and clean clothes.

-- Undress baby, and if the tub bottom is slippery, place a towel on the bottom for him to sit on.
+- Undress baby, and if the bottom of the tub is slippery, place a towel on the bottom for baby to sit on.

-- As you place baby in the tub, make sure to continue to support her head and back with one hand as the other hand guides her in, feet first.
+- As you place baby in the tub, make sure to continue to support the head and back with one hand as your other hand guides baby in, feet first.

-- Start the bath with the face, and then move downward, paying attention to the creases under the arms, behind the ears, around the neck and in the genital area.
+- Start with the face, and then move downward paying attention to the creases under the arms, behind the ears, around the neck and in the genital area.